All Episodes

 It's just the game it's playing, but the game doesn't necessarily mean it's right.

-It doesn't necessarily mean that it's helping the people or representing the people rush.
+It doesn't necessarily mean that it's helping the people or representing the people, Rush.

 That's the frustration.

-The delegates ought to be chosen by net just what a number pick a number of people from the state to go and every ballot vote the way this the people voted in the primary, and in that you'd never have a second ballot.
+The delegates ought to be chosen by just what a number pick a number of people from the state to go and every ballot vote the way the people voted in the primary.

-You would never have it, you'd never have a contested convention.
+You'd never have a contested convention.

-And the uh there are all kinds of reasons why the system has been set up the way it is, and one of them is state sovereignty.
+And there are all kinds of reasons why the system has been set up the way it is.

 The states have the right to choose the way the party is run in their own states.

-And they are fiefdoms, you're right.
+And they are fiefdoms.

 Look, you guys are running against the Republican Party.